Visit Warragamba Dam and Lake Burragorang Lookout

 The Workforce

-Warragamba Dam has an excellent visitor centre where you can find lots of information about the dam, the way it works, how it was built, and much more.
+Warragamba Dam features an excellent visitor centre packed with information about the dam, its construction, how it operates, and more.

 Warragamba Dam Visitor Centre